-The Brookes Building was located at the southwest corner of 5th and Market streets in downtown East Liverpool, Ohio.
-Built in 1898, it was razed in 2016 for a new apartment complex.
+The circa 1898 Brookes Building was located at the southwest corner of 5th and Market Street in downtown East Liverpool, Ohio.
+It was razed in 2016 for a new apartment complex.

-Constructed in 1898, 3 the Brookes Building housed Foutts Market on the first floor 2 and the Carroll Council No. 509 of the Knights of Columbus on the top floor.
-3 Rinehart Clothier opened in 1902 on the first floor.
-2 The Bon-Ton opened in 1904, replaced by Robins & Sant at a later date.
-3 The Ohio Valley Business College was located on the 3rd floor.
-2 4 It was located in the Reed Building, which was destroyed in a fire in February 1905.
+The Brookes Building was constructed in 1898 3 and housed Foutts Market on the first floor 2 and the Carroll Council No. 509 of the Knights of Columbus on the top floor.
+3 Rinehart Clothier opened in 1902 on the first floor, 2 followed by the Bon-Ton in 1904 and later Robins & Sant.
+3 The Ohio Valley Business College located on the 3rd floor after a fire destroyed their former location, the Reed Building, in February 1905.
+2 4

 The East Liverpool Community Partnership for Revitalization (ELCPR) began pursuing a developer in 2013 for a residential project that would encompass the Brookes Building and several others along Market Street.
 6 After several proposals were heard, the Miller-Valentine Group was selected as the lead developer.
 Initial plans included restoring the Brookes Building into apartments but it was not found to be economically feasible.
 9 Miller-Valentine instead proposed Market Street Lofts which would consist of 45 below-market apartments 6 targeted to those earning 60% of the county’s average median income of $34,000.
 11 It would cost $10 million to build.